wpeebles/gangealing/README.md

 conda activate gg
 ```

+This will install PyTorch with a recent version of CUDA/cuDNN.
+To install CUDA 10.2/cuDNN 7.6.5 specifically, you can use [`environment_cu102.yml`](environment_cu102.yml) in the above command.
+See [below](#note-on-cudnncuda-versions) for details on performance differences between CUDA/cuDNN versions.

-If you use your environment, we currently recommend using PyTorch `1.9.0`.
+If you use your own environment, you'll need a recent version of PyTorch (1.10.1+).

 ## Running Pre-Trained Models